CSGuides/grad-job-guide/_interviewing/visits.md

 best.

 {% capture quote %}
+Make sure you drink lots of water!!

+(As a fun aside, every single in-person interview gave me some sort of branded water bottle.
+Several of them were actually quite nice :) )
+{% endcapture %}
+{% include quote.html content=quote user="endremad" %}

+{% capture quote %}
 Having applied during COVID-19, all my interviews were fully remote.
 Some institutions did one long day of interviews, others spread it over multiple days.
 Given the flexibility, some institutions even did three